 Incorporate your business – corporations

-If you are applying as a corporation, you will need to first file Articles of Incorporation with the Ministry of Government and Consumer Services.
+If you are applying as a corporation, you will need to first file Articles of Incorporation with the Ministry of Public and Business Service Delivery.
 For details on how to incorporate a business, go to ServiceOntario.

 Your application to FSRA will need to include: